MumboDiscord/spooncraft-docs/faq.markdown

 ### How do I claim land?

-To claim land, you need a golden shovel.
-You can obtain one of these per by running the command:

-`/kit claimkit`

-This will give you a golden shovel and a stick.
-To use the golden shovel, right click on a block to set your first point, and then right click again on another block to set your second point.
+To claim land, you need a golden hoe.
+To create a claim, right click on a block to set your first point, and then right click again on another block to set your second point.

 After doing this you should be able to see a visual representation of your claim.

-If you are creating your first claim, you can also place down a chest and a four-by-four area around that chest will automatically be claimed for you.

 ### I don't have enough claim blocks!